loader

 Mixed Veg Curry

-Mixed Veg curry is a soupy saucy creamy recipe made from a combination of multiple chopped, sliced, cubed veggies like cauliflower, carrots, cabbage, French beans and peas.
-Most Indian mix veg dishes are made by sautéing the dish on the right amount of heat to get the exact delicious texture ( to avoid burning) and then it is combined with delicious saucy curry to get a healthy appetizing tangy dip.
-Mixed veg curry is a popular side-dish served at parties and gets together with paratha and raita.
+Mixed Veg Curry is a soupy, saucy, creamy recipe made from a combination of chopped, sliced, or cubed veggies like cauliflower, carrots, cabbage, French beans, and peas.
+Most Indian mixed vegetable dishes are made by sautéing the vegetables on the right amount of heat to achieve the exact texture (to avoid burning), and then combining them with a delicious, saucy curry to create a healthy, appetising, tangy dip.
+Mixed veg curry is a popular side dish served at parties and get-togethers with paratha and raita.

 Basic information